Huhngoku/ADVOCATE/doc/trace/routine.md

 G,[tpre],[id]
 ```
 where `G` identifies the element as an routine creation element.\
-`[tpre]` if the time.
-It is replaced by the integer value of the global counter at the moment of the routines creation.\
+- [tpre] $\in \mathbb N$: This if the time.
+It is replaced by the integer value of the global counter at the moment of the routines creation.
-`[id]` is the id of the newly created routine.
+- [id] $\in \mathbb N$: This is the id of the newly created routine.
 This integer id corresponds with
 the line number, where the trace of this new routine is saved in the trace.

 If we ignore all other internal elements regarding the counter, the element for